 The Company has purchased and continues to purchase its tooling, equipment and production materials from a variety of sources.
 Given its growth over the years, the Company has expanded the scope of its supplier base for raw materials, production supplies and services.
 The Company does not anticipate difficulties in obtaining tooling, new equipment, raw materials or other supplies, which would result in a material adverse effect on the Company's business.
-However, the COVID-19 Pandemic, the semi-conductor shortage and other macroeconomic issues, have had an impact on the supply base for the Company (including inflation which has materially increased pricing for some commodities and energy), and any disruption in a critical supplier to the Company or to the Company's customers, including resulting from the COVID-19 Pandemic, inflation, supply chain disruption, labour shortages, force majeure or other events described above and below could have a material impact on the Company's business.
-Approximately 90% of the Company's metallic raw material purchases (steel and aluminum) are either bought through OEM resale programs (that is, the OEM purchases the steel from the steel suppliers and sells it to the Company at a fixed price, with the OEM bearing the risk of price fluctuations) or adjusted based on an index (which the customers support on a pass-through basis).
-The Company has some limited exposure to price fluctuations on low carbon steel, stainless steel and resin mainly for the fluid management systems area (see "Risk Factors").
+However, supply constraints arising from the recent COVID-19 Pandemic, the semi-conductor shortage, labour shortages, force majeure, war/conflict, inflation and other macroeconomic issues, have had an impact on the supply base for the Company (including inflation which has materially increased pricing for some commodities and energy), and any disruption in a critical supplier to the Company or to the Company's customers (including as a result of any violation of government regulation or the Company's policies) could have a material impact on the Company's business.
+Approximately 90% of the Company's metallic raw material purchases (steel and aluminum) are either bought through OEM resale programs (that is, the OEM purchases the steel from the steel suppliers and sells it to the Company at a fixed price, with the OEM bearing the risk of price fluctuations) or are adjusted on a pass-through basis with the customer such as with index based agreements among others.
+The Company has some limited exposure to price fluctuations on low carbon steel, stainless steel and resin mainly for the fluid management systems area (see also "Risk Factors").